mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * Use a computer or tablet and programs like Skype, Google Talk/Hangouts, or FaceTime to talk to your children regularly.
 Set up a time that you talk to them each day, such as when they get home from school and before they go to bed.
 Get into a routine of using the computer to see them and talk to them.
 * Paint or create other crafts to send home.
 Craft supplies can be provided to you by the Patient Recreation Center.
 Ask a member of your healthcare team to arrange for the Patient Recreation Center to bring supplies to you.
 * Use your phone to make an audio recording of yourself as you read your children's favorite stories.
-Upload these recordings to the web, give them to your caregiver, or e-mail them to your children.
+Upload these recordings to the web, give them to your caregiver, or email them to your children.
 They can read along with these stories while listening to your voice.
 * Keep copies of your children's favorite stories with you in your apartment or hotel.
 At night, you can use Skype to read along with them before they go to sleep.
 * Ask your children to decorate your apartment or hotel with pictures; your caregiver can bring them to you and you can show them hanging on the wall over Skype.
 * Give your child a special coloring book or journal for times when they miss you, or when feelings are difficult.
 Your caregiver can bring the colorings to you.
 You can talk to your child about them over Skype or the phone.